+In JVET-AF0111, the threshold is updated as follows.

+TQP=120-QP-22×3×106.
+(2)

 Here, QP represents value of a base QP and TQP represents the threshold value for the corresponding QP.

 Results

 In the RA configuration, the encoding time reduction is estimated by sequentially running the proposed and anchor scheme on a same machine.
 The order of test and anchor scheme is randomly selected.
 In the LDB configuration, the test and anchor schemes are run on the same machine in sequential manner.
 The order of test and anchor scheme is randomly selected.